 Request a deposit refund by emailing a completed deposit refund form to firstname.lastname@example.org before an advertised deadline.
 You must include any evidence that entitles you to a refund under one or more of the reasons above.

 An applicant must be able to produce:

-- a transcript or valid English language certificate to show that they did not meet the conditions of their offer,
+- an academic transcript (dated after the deposit was paid) or valid English language certificate (dated after the deposit was paid and within three months of the start date of the course) to show that they did not meet the conditions of their offer,

 - a visa refusal notice to show their visa was refused,

 - evidence that an application for funding has been denied, or

 - verifiable official documentation to support their claim of exceptional circumstances.

 Refund requests must be received no later than 4 weeks after the course start date.

 Refunds will be processed as soon as possible but no longer than 60 days after the course start date and an applicant will be told whether their application for a refund was successful after this period.
 Where this option has expired, a bank transfer will be made back to the person or body who paid the fee in accordance with UK money laundering laws.
 Please note payment will be returned via the same method payment was received.